runodp/dagster-odp/docs/tutorials/chess_part_1.md

 ## Conclusion

-In this first part of our tutorial, we've set up our Dagster ODP project and implemented the initial data load for player profiles.
+In this first part of our tutorial, we've set up our dagster-odp project and implemented the initial data load for player profiles.
 We've seen how ODP simplifies the process of integrating DLT with Dagster, allowing us to define complex data ingestion tasks using simple YAML configuration.

 In the next part, we'll expand our pipeline to include monthly game data loads, implement data quality checks using Soda, and start building our analysis pipeline using DBT.
 We'll see how ODP's integrations with these tools allow us to create a robust, maintainable data pipeline with minimal code.